 We inherited this great space that used to be part of the garage.
 A previous owner turned the backside of the garage into a long room and the potential was limitless.
 The problem is that the layout of the renovation was a little weird.
 First of all, there was an angled wall in the garage hindering a car from being able to pull in and when you went in the angled door you found yourself in a large, unfinished, ugly, used to be part of the garage, room.
-Once you had entered the room, to your left was the room and to the right was a weird angled corner.
+Once you had entered the room, to “On behalf of our IT staff and myself, thank you for recovering the critical hard drive recovery software that was on our dead 2TB hard drive. your left was the room and to the right was a weird angled corner.
 To get in the house you entered in a french door….even weirder.
 Why would someone want to have this view from their kitchen french door?

 You can see the angled wall here.
 The other side is the garage.